carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.

-If you are interested in deep learning, then you will need to get your hands on cuDNN.
+If you are interested in deep learning, then you may need to get your hands on cuDNN.
 Various versions of cuDNN are available from the default channels.

 ~~~